 No special software other than an Internet web browser such as Internet Explorer or Netscape Navigator is required to view the CD-ROM.
 The pages were designed to be viewable on a 17-inch monitor, but smaller monitors set to higher resolution can view all pages at the compromise of smaller images and text.
 A standard page design used throughout offers links that support rapid navigation to primary sections and related topics.
 [See example page] Printing out copies of the index page and the history for each series will provide portable checklists and background information for those who wish it.

-I recommend acquiring A Guide to Boy Scout Postcards in the United States for both its valuable compilation of early U.S. Scouting postal history and the hours of viewing enjoyable Scout postcard images.
+I recommend viewing A Guide to Boy Scout Postcards in the United States for both its valuable compilation of early U.S. Scouting postal history and the hours of viewing enjoyable Scout postcard images.
 Stanley has successfully blended the capabilities of the computer with the hobby of postcard collecting.
-I am sure that philatelic collectors will see an increase in publication of similar catalogues on CD-ROM in the future.